russellw/jsclean/README.md

 Options are:

+- **capComments**

+	Convert the first nonblank character of each line comment to uppercase.
+Default is true.

 - **exactEquals**

 	Replace all occurrences of the loose comparison operators `==` and `!=` with the exact comparison operators `===` and `!==` (except where one operand is `null`).
 Default is true.